Wednesday, September 16, 2020

 The Brechthaus on Auf dem Rain 7 is just around the corner.
 So I paid tribute to the 20th-century master of the German language.

 When entering the exhibition on my left, yes, he did it again.
-Ottmar Hörl's sculpture this time of Berthold.
-Here are others previously mentioned Richard Wagner, Johann Wolfgang von Goethe, Karl Marx, Martin Luther, and Ampelmännchen.
+Ottmar Hörl's sculpture of Berthold this time.
+Here are others previously mentioned: Richard Wagner, Johann Wolfgang von Goethe, Karl Marx, Martin Luther, and Ampelmännchen.

 The Red Saloon